hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 > We don't want to host an ad server.

-The goal of the remaining rules and restrictions that we impose on specialized account types is to prevent hosting an abudnance of ad and marketing focused content.
+The goal of the remaining rules and restrictions that we impose on specialized account types is to prevent hosting an abundance of ad and marketing focused content.
 The world is plastered in ads, but we believe what is needed and craved is connection and collaboration.
-With Hachyderm, we seek to nuture a space where these can thrive.
+With Hachyderm, we seek to nurture a space where these can thrive.

 This doesn't mean that you can't post about what is relevant to your account type.
 This does mean we ask you do so in a way that engages with humans the way you'd wish